Jodogo Airport Assist Services

 Ground Transportation Santiago–Rosalía de Castro International Airport

-- Road: The airport is linked with Santiago de Compostela (13 km) by the Autovía A-54.
+• Road: The airport is linked with Santiago de Compostela (13 km) by the Autovía A-54.
 This motorway, although some sections are yet to be built and opened, also connects the airport with Lugo (94.5 km), where it connects with the Autovía A-6, providing toll-free motorway access to the rest of Spain; and to the French border through the Autovía A-8 that intersects with the Autovía A-6 near Lugo.
 Nearby Autopista AP-9 connects the airport directly to A Coruña (66 km), Ferrol (88 km), Pontevedra (75 km), Vigo (100 km) and the Portuguese border.
 Ourense (116 km) is reachable through the Autopista AP-53 that connects with the Autopista AP-9.
 There are several major car rental companies at the airport.
 The airport has more than 5,000 short and long-term covered parking spaces in the new terminal building.
 In addition, there are several low-cost, long-term private parking facilities around the airport.

-- Bus services: A city bus service connects the airport with the center of Santiago de Compostela and the bus and train terminal in the city regularly.
+• Bus services: A city bus service connects the airport with the center of Santiago de Compostela and the bus and train terminal in the city regularly.
 From the station in Santiago de Compostela, private coach operators run direct services in a multiple daily basis to most cities and towns in Galicia, including A Coruña, Ferrol, Lugo, Ourense, Pontevedra and Vigo, as well as long-distance services to the rest of Spain, and international services.
 In addition, three regional services link the airport directly to A Coruña, to Lugo, including several stops in the French Way of the Camino de Santiago, and to the A Mariña coastal area (home to as Catedrais beach) in the province of Lugo.

-- Rail: There are no rail facilities at the airport.
+• Rail: There are no rail facilities at the airport.
 However, the train station in Santiago de Compostela, located 12 km. away, is connected to the airport by the city bus service every 30 minutes.
 There are combined available train+bus tickets to and from the airport.
 The train station in Santiago de Compostela has regional, medium and long-distance high-speed Alvia services to most cities in Galicia, including A Coruña, Ferrol, Ourense, Pontevedra, Vilagarcía and Vigo; and further to Madrid Chamartín and the rest of Spain.

-- Foot and Bike: The Camino de Santiago runs next to the runway of the airport.
+• Foot and Bike: The Camino de Santiago runs next to the runway of the airport.
 This is the busiest and final journey in the Camino de Santiago that goes through the famous Monte do Gozo.
 There are dedicated pathways for both pedestrians and bikers towards the city.
 The walking distance from the runway to the Cathedral is estimated at 10.90 km.

 Why should you use JODOGO Airport Assistance?

-- Avoid long lines and save time: JODOGO's meet and greet services will help you avoid long lines at the airport, saving you valuable time.
+• Avoid long lines and save time: JODOGO's Meet and Greet services help you bypass long queues at the airport, saving you valuable time and ensuring a seamless travel experience.

-- Have a stress-free travel experience: JODOGO's experienced and professional staff will take care of all the details of your airport experience, so you can relax and enjoy your trip.
+• Have a stress-free travel experience: JODOGO’s experienced and professional staff will handle every detail of your airport experience, allowing you to relax and enjoy your journey.

-- Get personalized attention: JODOGO's staff will provide you with personalized attention and assistance, ensuring that your needs are met.
+• Get personalized attention: JODOGO’s staff provides personalized attention and assistance, ensuring all your needs are met with care and efficiency.

-- Enjoy a variety of services: JODOGO offers a variety of services to meet your needs, including meet and greet, porter service, fast track check-in and security, and lounge access.
+• Enjoy a variety of services: JODOGO offers a variety of services to meet your needs, including Meet and Greet, porter assistance, fast-track check-in and security, and lounge access.

-- Benefit from competitive rates: JODOGO offers competitive rates for their services, making them an affordable option for travelers.
-Get 24/7 support.
-JODOGO is available 24/7 to help you with your travel needs.
+• Benefit from competitive rates: JODOGO offers competitive rates for its services, making it an affordable option for travelers.
+Enjoy 24/7 support—JODOGO is always available to assist you with your travel needs.

-- Experience a smooth and efficient airport experience: JODOGO's staff is trained to provide a smooth and efficient airport experience for all travelers.
+• Experience a smooth and efficient airport experience: JODOGO's staff is trained to deliver a smooth and efficient airport experience for every traveler.

-- Feel confident and secure: JODOGO's staff is knowledgeable and experienced, so you can feel confident that you are in good hands.
+• Feel confident and secure: JODOGO's knowledgeable and experienced staff ensures you are always in good hands.

-- Relax and enjoy your trip: With JODOGO's help, you can relax and enjoy your trip knowing that your airport experience will be taken care of.
+• Relax and enjoy your trip: With JODOGO's assistance, you can relax and enjoy your journey, knowing your airport experience is fully taken care of.

 FAQs for Airport Assistance